thompsonja/thompsonja.github.io/_posts/2023-07-08-discord-bots-part-9-creating-a-bot.md

 	}
 }
 ```

+Note that we create a GCP cloud logger with log name `dalle-logs`.
+This matches
+the Terraform configurations for our log based metrics and alerts.

 A few command line flags have been added for convenience.
 When you create a
 Discord bot, especially one that responds to webhooks, you need to communicate